VietKhoaNguyen/Final-Project/README.md

 streamlit run app.py
 ```

 This launches the interactive Streamlit web application in your browser.
+The app uses the same `src/` pipeline as `main.py`, so all results are fully consistent.

 ---